jjvanzon/Circular-Language-Spec/broader-view/from-spec/parameters-broader-view/commands-and-classes-loosely-coupled.md

 ### General Notation

 A command might be executed on an object.
-This might be the suggested notation.:
+This might be the suggested notation:

 ![](images/Commands%20and%20Classes%20Loosely%20Coupled.001.png)